kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 message Node
 ```

+### Server

+The KPNG server is responsible for watching the Kubernetes API for
+changes to Service and Endpoint objects and translating to listening
+clients via the aforementioned API.

-When the proxy starts, it will generate a random InstanceID, and have Rev at 0.
+When the proxy server starts, it will generate a random InstanceID, and have Rev at 0.
 So, a client
 (re)connecting will get the new state either after a proxy restart or when an actual change occurs.
 The proxy will never send a partial state, only full states.
 This means it waits to have all its
 Kubernetes watchers sync'ed before going to Rev 1.